Careers in Science

 Physics

-All other sciences and technologies rely on the principles of physics by applying them to their systems of interest and/or by using technology based on them.
-Physics is evident in the world around us, in everything from the seasons, the motion of objects, the flight of birds, the night sky and the weather, to lasers, electronics, and all the technology we rely on day by day.
-The TRU major in physics program has been designed to serve multiple interests and career plans.
+All other sciences and technologies rely on the principles of physics.
+Physics is evident in the world around us and in all the technology we rely on day by day.
+The physics major offered at TRU is designed to serve multiple interests and career plans.

 Careers in Physics